Information for Healthcare Providers – Exposure to Per- and Polyfluoroalkyl Substances (PFAS) and the Pease Study

 We do not know.
 But, the Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) are beginning a study in the fall of 2019 to learn how PFAS, a group of human-made chemicals, may have affected the health of people exposed through PFAS-contaminated drinking water in Pease International Tradeport’s public water system and some nearby private wells.

-Scientists are still learning how PFAS exposure affects human health, but some studies have shown that PFAS may:
+Scientists are still learning how PFAS exposure affects human health.
+Research involving humans suggests that high levels of certain PFAS may lead to the following:

 Since the 1950s, PFAS has been used worldwide to make a wide-range of industry and consumer products, including grease-, water-, and oil-resistant products, and firefighting foams used at the former Pease Air Force Base in Portsmouth, New Hampshire.